Location- and scale-free procedures for distinguishing between distribution tail models: Introduction

-Let $\textbf{X}_n = (X_1, \ldots, X_n)$ be i.i.d. random variables with a cdf $F,$ and $x_F^\ast = +\infty.$ In this work, we aim at proposing a location and scale free test for distinguishing between the hypothesis $H_0: T(\overline{F}) \in A_0$ and the alternative $H_1: T(\overline{F}) \in A_1$ (we write below $H_0: F \in A_0$ and $H_1: F \in A_1,$ respectively, for simplicity, since the tail distribution function fully determines the distribution tail) by sample $\textbf{X}_n.$ Here $A_0$ and $A_1$ are two classes of distribution tails that are ``separable'' in some sense by some cdf $F_0$, in particular, all tails from $A_0$ are lighter (or heavier) than those from $A_1.$ We also propose a scale free test for distinguishing between $H_0$ and $H_1,$ that is more powerful in some situations than the first one.
-It is worth noting that we do not assume that distributions with a tail from $A_0$ or $A_1$ belong to any of MDA, except $F_0$ in case $F_0\in A_0.$
+Let $\textbf{X}_n = (X_1, \ldots, X_n)$ be i.i.d. random variables with cdf $F$ and with $x_F^\ast = +\infty.$ Below we propose a location- and scale-free model selection procedure for distinguishing between two tail models $A_0$ and $A_1$ using $\textbf{X}_n.$ Here $A_0$ and $A_1$ are families of distribution tails that are ``separable'' by some cdf $F_0$; in particular, all tails from $A_0$ are lighter (or heavier) than those from $A_1.$ We also propose a scale-free procedure for distinguishing $A_0$ from $A_1,$ that may be more powerful than the first.
+Both procedures are extensions of those proposed in \cite{R1}, which are neither location- nor scale-free.

 The article is organized as follows.
-In Section \ref{recent}, we discuss two recent models for distribution tails from the Gumbel MDA, namely, the Weibull type and log-Weibull type classes.
-The precursor of two tests proposed in the present paper is described in Section \ref{initialtest}.
-Next, in Section \ref{ccondition} we introduce the notion of C-separability and provide examples of C-separable classes of distribution tails.
-A scale free and a location and scale free tests for distinguishing between C-separable classes of distribution tails are proposed in Sections \ref{scale-free} and \ref{location-free}, respectively, and their asymptotic properties are established, in particular, their consistency on the alternative.
-Using these tests one can distinguish between regularly varying, Weibull type and log-Weibull type distribution tails, although their applicability is certainly not limited to this.
-The problem of selection the optimal threshold level for testing hypotheses about distribution tails is concerned in Section \ref{kselection}.
-In Section \ref{simulationstudy}, the performance of our methods is examined on both simulated and real data sets in comparison with methods considered in the literature.
-Proofs are postponed to Appendix.
+In Section \ref{recent}, we discuss Weibull-type and log-Weibull-type models for distribution tails.
+In Section \ref{ccondition} we introduce the notion of C-separability, and then scale-free and location- and scale-free model selection procedures for distinguishing between C-separable classes of distribution tails are proposed in Sections \ref{scale-free} and \ref{location-free}, respectively, and their asymptotic properties are established.
+These procedures can be used for distinguishing between regularly-varying, Weibull-type and log-Weibull-type tails, though their applicability is not limited to this.
+The selection of the optimal threshold level for distinguishing between distribution tail models is discussed in Section \ref{kselection}.
+In Section \ref{simulationstudy}, the performance of our methods is examined on simulated and real data sets and compared with methods in the literature.
+All proofs are postponed to Section \ref{proofs}.